zhengheetong/Sudoku-App/readme.md

    * Click **Fast Solve** for an instant answer.
 4. **Reset**: Clears the board and starts fresh.

+## 🧬 Origins & Credits

+This project is a web-based evolution of my original **[C# WPF Sudoku Solver](https://github.com/zhengheetong/SudokuSolver)**.
+The core logic—including the possibility elimination algorithms (Naked Singles, Hidden Singles, Pairs) and the fallback backtracking estimation—was directly ported from the original C# architecture into Vanilla JavaScript.

+* **Engineering & Logic:** Tong Zheng Hee
+* **AI Co-Pilot:** Conversion from WPF/C# to a fully responsive, Cyberpunk-themed HTML/CSS/JS web application (including Tesseract.js and Cropper.js integration) was achieved with the assistance of **Google Gemini**.

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page.